JamDevCore/gatsby-segment-js/README.md

             trackPage: false
             // change this to true for standard settings
             // or keep as false to call this manually
-            // this effectively pauses the scripts and cookies form loading
+            // this effectively pauses the scripts and cookies from loading
             loadOnRender: false,
         }
     }